italoosorio/SilkBuilder-Doc/tags/Modal.md

 ### title
 The text which will be used as the modal's title. if not included the modal is displayed without the top header bar.<br>Default Value: *Empty*.
 ### closeButton
 Set the "X" icon in the top right corner of the modal's header bar.
-The modal is rendered without the "X" close icon, it is expected that the close action will be programmed.<br>Default Value: *false*.
+The modal is rendered without the "X" close icon.<br>Default Value: *false*.
 ### helpButton
-Sets an "?" icon which the user can click to get extra help.
-It uses a Font Awesome "fas fa-question-circle fa-sm" icon class.<br>Default Value: *false*.
+Will disable the help icon used to display interface explanations.<br>Default Value: *false*.
 ### size
 Defines the modal size.
 The values are: small, large, width, and full.<br>The "width" value will create a model contained in the width of the page.<br>The "full" modal will complete cover the screen width and height.<br>Default Value: *Empty*.
 ### centered